-The physical size and weight of the Canon 200D and the Fujifilm X-A5 are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+An illustration of the physical size and weight of the Canon 200D and the Fujifilm X-A5 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 200D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-A5 is considerably smaller (30 percent) than the Canon 200D.
 Moreover, the X-A5 is markedly lighter (20 percent) than the 200D.
 In this context, it is worth noting that neither the 200D nor the X-A5 are weather-sealed.